At AVLF, our staff commits each and every day to bringing equal justice to all Atlantans.

 Angela Skeete Paralegal, Housing Court Assistance Center

-Erica Taylor Advice Attorney, Safe and Stable Homes Project
+Erica Taylor Staff Attorney, Safe & Stable Homes Project

 Nekesha Whitaker Community Advocate, Standing with Our Neighbors®